Skip to main content

 Pandanus Pudding (Te Bua)

-Made from the fruit of the pandanus tree, this pudding is a sweet treat, often wrapped in banana leaves and steamed or baked.
+Made from pandanus fruit, this sweet pudding is usually wrapped in banana leaves and steamed or baked.

 Regional Cuisine Highlights